jdvfx/fedora_macbookpro_mid2012/README.md

-# Guide: Installing Fedora Linux on Macbook Pro 9,2 (mid 2012)
+# Guide: Installing Fedora Linux on Macbook Pro 9,2 (13" mid 2012)

 > you will need a ethernet cable